fabhed/validator-endpoint/docs/docker.md

 docker-compose up -d
 ```

-By default the `btvep-api` container is accessable on port 8000 your host machine.
+By default the `btvep_api` container is accessable on port 8000 your host machine.
 This can be changed in the docker-compose.yml file as well.

 ## Running Commands